sikozonpc/Web-Scraper/README.md

 # Anime Web Manager
-Constatly scraps the web for new episodes (animes), and notifies the user about new episodes.
+Constatly scraps the web for new episodes (animes), and notifies the user about new episodes, with a built-in interface using Tkinter.

 ## Getting Started